 - Occupational or physical therapy - As with medical expenses listed above, any therapy needed to recover from a personal injury is subject to compensation.

-- Pain and suffering – The negligence and misconduct of another can rob a person of their peace of mind and sense of wellbeing.
-Victims have a right to be compensated for this loss.
+- Pain and suffering - The negligence and misconduct of another can rob a person of their peace of mind and sense of wellbeing and leave them fearful and isolated.
+Victims have a right to be compensated for this aspect of their loss.

 - Property damage - When the negligence or misconduct of another causes damage to personal property (a person’s house or car, for example) the victim can be compensated in the form of repair or replacement.